-- 1. The opportunity to engage new and different partnerships following Simplyhealth's B Corp certification and overarching business, commercial and ESG strategy (see page 35 to 37); - 2.
-The opportunity to engage more deeply with communities, charities and corporate partners in alignment with our Purpose and as part of the B Corp community; - 3.
-The opportunity for delivering further cost reductions and general process efficiencies, linked to our continued decarbonisation, as part of our path to net zero; - 4.
-The opportunity that our net zero goals require us to innovate, with the innovation having a positive impact on the business as a whole; and - 5.
-The opportunity to improve our ability to attract and retain great talent because of the reputational benefits of being a B Corp, linked to our ESG credentials c) Describe the resilience of the organisation's strategy, taking into consideration different climate related scenarios, including 2° or lower scenario
+- The opportunity to engage new and different partnerships following Simplyhealth's B Corp certification and overarching business, commercial and ESG strategy (see pages 24 and 25) - The opportunity to engage more deeply with communities, charities and corporate partners in alignment with our Purpose and as part of the B Corp community - 3.
+The opportunity for delivering further cost reductions and general process efficiencies, linked to our continued decarbonisation, as part of our path to net zero - The opportunity that our net zero goals require us to innovate, with the innovation having a positive impact on the business as a whole - 5.
+The opportunity to improve our ability to attract and retain great talent because of the reputational benefits of being a B Corp, linked to our ESG credentials c) Describe the resilience of the organisation's strategy, taking into consideration different climaterelated scenarios, including 2°C or lower scenario.